Sometimes, even the biggest giants surprise you.

 Mr Lall's office had designed some exquisite buildings that were based on solar passive design principles and were based on an innovate thermal management of the interior spaces through cooling tubes, insulation and aided hydration for those hotter months.
 Essentially, the building type can be described as being sandwiched between cooling tubes to the east and west, and verandahs to the north and south.
 The cooling tubes had a wind scoop from the northwest and an exhaust side towards the southeast.
 The verandahs had openable insulated screens that would remain shut during the hotter months (trapping air which would retard any heat exchange) and be kept open for the more cooler months.

-One feature designed originally by the ABLA was to pass cool air from the cooling tubes through the slabs of the building, therefore resulting in a deeper RCC slab and with PVC pipes as passages to this air.
+feature designed originally by the ABLA was to pass cool air from the cooling tubes through the slabs of the building, therefore resulting in a deeper RCC slab and with PVC pipes as passages to this air.
 We suggested an alternative- a pre-cast system, which involved the placing of semi cast latticed RCC rafters and hollow pre-cast blocks that were cast to fit the needed profile.
 This system involved the usage of lesser concrete than the RCC slab originally suggested, and also meant the reduction in the usage of steel in the slab.
 One added advantage was the doing away of any shuttering for the in-situ pouring of concrete.
 Another was quality control.
 After scrutiny of the system and a visit to a vendor's site, the architects were convinced and the system was chosen.

-The rafters were latticed t-beams, and were semi-cast (2 inches of the base was cast first) on the ground and cured.
+emi-cast (2 inches of the base was cast first) on the ground and cured.
 They were then lifted and set in place, using nothing more than a team of four (these rafters were limited to maximum spans of 4 metres).
 Props are placed at 1.5 metre intervals of each rafter to ensure that no buckling or cracking occurs during construction.
 The pre-cast filler blocks were made using a custom template on an egg-laying type block making machine.
 Once cured, they would be lifted into place and set on the protruding flanges of the t-beam.
 Above this, a grid using welded mesh is placed to cater for any upward thrust.
 Apart from that in the rafters, this is the only steel in this kind of slab.
 Concrete is then poured over this to create a layer of 1.5-2 inches above the pre-cast blocks.

 As a total, this building used about 1.4 kg per sq ft of steel....
 A saving of about 40% steel when compared to a conventionally built structure. (this is in spite of the extra steel used in the RCC tie bands as seismic area construction, and in the precast slabs used to cover the cooling tubes).